 Guilt and Shame

-I charge £50 per session, which lasts for 50 minutes.
-Sessions are usually once per week but other arrangements can be discussed.
+Sessions last 50 minutes and are usually once per week but other arrangements can be discussed.

 Psychotherapy is often long-term and can last a number of years, while counselling often lasts between 6 sessions and a year.